thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 the cross-correlation calculation.
 Results for both methods are shown in
 |sos_method|.
 The calculated phase velocities are similar, but the
 zero-crossing method trend is closer the expected dispersion.
-According to the Kramers-Kronig relations [Waters2000,Mobley2003]_, increased attenuation with frequency will cause an increase in phase velocity with frequency.
+According to the Kramers-Krönig relations [Waters2000,Mobley2003]_, increased attenuation with frequency will cause an increase in phase velocity with frequency.
 Since attenuation increases monotonically with frequency, it is expected that phase velocity will increase monotonically with frequency.
 Note, though, that the observed dispersion is minute